-KEET's offices and studios reopened to the public on June 8 and, in keeping with the plan approved by the county, we have put new safety procedures in place.
+KEET's offices and studios are open to the public and, in keeping with the plan approved by the county, there are new safety procedures in place.
 First, we encourage you to make an appointment before coming to the station.
 Second, masks are required by all visitors for entry into the station; if you don’t have one, we will provide you with one.
 Hand sanitizer will be available, as well.
 And third, social distancing will be observed at all times.
 This is all designed to keep you and our staff safe and we know you will cooperate with us as we begin the slow return to the new normal.

 We will continue to air relevant Coronavirus information daily via PBS NewsHour .
 And each Friday for the foreseeable future at 7:30pm we will air a weekly live update featuring information from the Humboldt County Office of Emergency Services, the Humboldt County Sheriff's Office and other sources that will help keep you informed.
 Finally, here is a link to the state's Coronavirus Response site.

 We have partnered with the WORLD channel to bring 5 hours of at home learning programming every weekday from 9am - 2pm for grades 6 - 12.
-We anticipate that this will continue at least through August.
 You can find out more here.
 And to assist teachers, parents and students with at hone learning we have made PBS LearningMedia resources available here.

 We are also focused on ensuring that you know about the vast library of content available to you across platforms, including the PBS App, PBS.org and at KEET's Local Video Portal, and we are currently working to offer Passport content for free streaming.